Building Strength And Resilience After A Sexual Assault: What Works

 Also, people don't always do the most effective job of supporting sexual assault survivors.
 Sometimes they do things that can actually compound the trauma.
 In the '70s it was known as "the second rape" when you tell the police, undergo a rape kit exam and explain it to family and friends.
 They don't always know how to help.

-What can survivors who are feeling overwhelmed, depressed, and traumatized do to recover, and how can friends and family help?
+What can survivors who are feeling overwhelmed, depressed and traumatized do to recover, and how can friends and family help?

 It's important for survivors to know that they can regain a sense of power over those triggers, and that the most natural response is to push away the triggers.
 Self-care isn't about turning off those bad feelings, but feeling those feelings so that they can subside naturally.